litixsoft/karma-detect-browsers/README.md

 ```

 ## Release History
+### v2.0.0
+* Drop peerDependencies so that the user has full control which karma browser plugins are installed via npm
+* This is a breaking change since now you have to manually add the karma browser plugins to the `package.json` file of your project

 ### v1.1.2
 * Revert peerDependencies changes, since this would be a breaking change.
 Waiting for npm v3 final.